Undergraduate Course: Informatics 1 - Cognitive Science (INFR08020)

 |Assessment (Further Info)

 |Additional Information (Assessment)

 ||Assessment will be based on two practical exercises in which students are provided with implemented cognitive models they have to explore and modify.

 The practical exercises will be supported by lab sessions and an early formative assignment in which students learn the basics of a contemporary programming language.
 Students will be supported to build up programming skills gradually and will then use these skills in the assignments to implement simple cognitive models.

 All assignments will be supported by tutorials in which students are able to clarify and discuss the materials covered in the lectures.

 On completion of this course, the student will be able to:

-- Analyze and modify simple computational models in a variety of modeling paradigms.
+- analyse and modify simple computational models in a variety of modelling paradigms

 - understand how cognition and cognitive science is societally situated and the ethical issues raised in researching cognition

 Tel: (0131 6)50 4224